 Seven reasons Dirk Kuyt became a Liverpool, Feyenoord & Holland hero

-Dirk Kuyt was rarely the most talented player in the team, but he was always one of the most loved and appreciated, especially at Liverpool and Feyenoord.
+Whether Dirk Kuyt was playing for Liverpool, Feyenoord or Holland, he was rarely the most talented player in the team, yet he was always one of the most loved and appreciated.

 Over a 19-year professional career, Kuyt represented Utrecht, Feyenoord, Liverpool and Fenerbahce, also winning an impressive 104 caps for the Netherlands.
 And he earned a place in the hearts of all the fans he represented.